zenstt/dungeons-and-waifus/README.md

 * Repeat password
 * Register (Button) - This will register the user and redirect to main player menu
 * Log in (Button) - This will redirect to login

+---
+## Not ordered
+Map is full of boxes as positions
+Player will be on center box
+Player can only see certain number of boxes arround Mobs, chest and stuff spawn near players.
+Update only when a player is near
+Update = Mobs move, player move, some changes
+Update tick global on server every 2 seconds?
+Check what will update
+Despawn when can't update (players too far)
+Near = 1.5 times boxes of vision
+If something updated on any player vision, server send update by soquet Limited movements on player by time (like 1s)
+Stats
+Classes
+Races?
+Weapons and armor
+Items (consumables)
+Health and Mana
+Exp
+Levels